 Responding to insurance audit requests

-Practices often audit their records only when required by a third-party payor or the government.
-Insurance company and CMS audit letters typically request a sampling of the practice’s patient medical records.
-Once they review the first batch of requested documents, they may ask the practice to supplement them with additional records.
+Private insurance audits typically begin with a letter requesting a sampling of patient medical records.
+Once they review the first batch of documents, insurers may ask the practice to supplement them with additional records, or escalate the audit if they find red flags.

 We guide healthcare practices through the audit process by:

-• Addressing any missing, incomplete, or inaccurate records in a proactive way that complies with the insurance company or CMS’s standards and satisfies legal and ethical obligations to maintain full and complete patient records
+- Addressing any missing, incomplete, or inaccurate records in a proactive way that complies with the insurance company’s standards and satisfies legal and ethical obligations to maintain full and complete patient records

 Once the initial batch of records has been delivered to the insurance company, it is common for them to send supplemental requests.
 The healthcare attorneys of Jackson LLP can work with the insurer to navigate deadlines, address inconsistent or duplicative requests, and ensure that the scope of the request is congruent with the insurer’s audit authority.